soyapo/Sixth-Assignment-Advanced-Multithreading/README.md

 2. Compare the result:

-- Use the benchmark results to get to a comparison of performance between the multi-threaded and single-threaded versions.
+- Use the benchmark results to compare the performance of the multi-threaded and single-threaded versions.

 3. Answer the following questions in the **Report.md** file